thmjpr/nano_stepper/README.md

+# Notes
+This is a modication of the nano zero stepper.
+Main changes are:

+- Board re-layout
+- Connectors optimized for simplicity/cost
+- Input protection added (fuse and TVS)
+- 12-36V step down section added
+- Inputs are over/under voltage protected (high = 2~24V).
+No external supply connection needed (w/ level shifter).
+Tested to 90kHz step speed, limited by firmware.
+Not opto.
+- Error out open collector

 # Smart Stepper (also known as the nano zero stepper)
 Firmware to turn a stepper motor into servo motor: see http://misfittech.net for hardware!

 If you want to support the work on the firmware and hardware consider buying hardware from www.misfittech.net or buying me a beer using the donation button.